prosynek/microservices-final-project/README.md

 ## **Installation**

-The application is running at `http://` and no further installation is needed.
+The application is deployed on a DigitalOcean Droplet running at `http://` so no further installation is needed.